 Sociology of sport (children’s sport; women’s sport; nationalism; sport in developing nations; sport and higher education).
 A geographic area of interest is Central America, with a special emphasis on Nicaragua.

 Michael Malec’s main area of research is in the sociology of sport, with a special focus on children’s sport, nationalism, and sport in developing nations.
 His primary teaching responsibilities are for the required introductory statistics course for both undergraduate and graduate students.
-He also has a developing interest in the sociology of Central America, with a special emphasis on Nicaragua.

 courses Typically taught